carl-mc/LEDA/README.md

 ### Datasets included in LEDA

-To get a first overview of the possibilities coming with LEDA, start querying the 'list dictionary', which contains all metadata of all lists of ethnic groups that the LEDA project links to the Ethnologue language tree.
-Lists are identified by their country, the type of dataset (e.g.
-EPR, Afrobarometer, DHS), the variable that identifies ethnic groups in that dataset, the type of ethnic marker (language, ethnic group, mother tongue), as well as year or survey-round identifiers where appropriate.
+To get a first overview of the possibilities coming with LEDA, start querying the ‘list dictionary’, which contains all metadata of all lists of ethnic groups that the LEDA project links to the Ethnologue language tree.
+Lists are identified by their country, the type of dataset (e.g. EPR, Afrobarometer, DHS), the variable that identifies ethnic groups in that dataset, the type of ethnic marker (language, ethnic group, mother tongue), as well as year or survey-round identifiers where appropriate.

     # Retrieve dataset dictionary
     list.dict <- leda$get_list_dict()